kneitinger/kneitinger.github.io/_posts/2015-09-03-brtfs-raid-on-dmcrypt.markdown

 To create the swap partition, simply run `mkswap /dev/sda2` and then `swapon /dev/sda2`.

 To create the btrfs filesystem use the `mkfs.btrfs` command.
-We will need to specify the RAID level for both the data (-d) and the metadata (-m).
+You will need to specify the RAID level for both the data (-d) and the metadata (-m).
 We are using RAID0 for the data, but for the metadata we will use RAID1 so that it resides on both disks.
 Since metadata is both small and important, this is a good measure that